-Starbucks is closing all stores nationwide for racial bias training — and baristas say the problem runs deeper than many customers realize
+Starbucks is closing all stores nationwide for racial-bias training — yet baristas say the problem runs deeper than many customers realize

 - Reuters/Mark Makela

-The incident at the Philadelphia Starbucks is not an isolated incident.
+The incident at the Philadelphia Starbucks was not an isolated incident.
 It’s a microcosm for larger systemic issues surrounding race, stigma, and discrimination.
 In the US, black Americans are disproportionately policed no matter where they are – sidewalks, playgrounds, backyards, libraries, college campuses, mall parking lots.

-Philadelphia’s Rittenhouse Square (the neighborhood where the arrests occurred) may have a history of racially discriminatory police patterns.
+Philadelphia’s Rittenhouse Square, the neighborhood where the arrests occurred, may have a history of racially discriminatory police patterns.

-As CityLab’s Brentin Mock notes, the American Civil Liberties Union (ACLU) of Pennsylvania has collected data on police interactions with African Americans across Philadelphia since 2011.
-The group found that Rittenhouse Square has “the highest racial disparities in pedestrian stops in the entire city” – 67% of the people stopped there are black, despite the African-American population in this area being just 3%.
+As CityLab’s Brentin Mock said, the American Civil Liberties Union (ACLU) of Pennsylvania has collected data on police interactions with African-Americans across Philadelphia since 2011.
+The group found that Rittenhouse Square had “the highest racial disparities in pedestrian stops in the entire city” – 67% of the people stopped there are black, despite the African-American population in this area being just 3%.

-This also isn’t the first time that Starbucks has waded into the conversation on racism in the US.
+This also isn’t the first time that Starbucks waded into the conversation on racism in the US.
 In 2015, the company launched its “Race Together” campaign, which encouraged baristas write #RaceTogether on cups and discuss race relations with customers if they asked about it.

 The campaign was heavily criticized for putting the onus on workers to start conversations on race – a topic they may not be prepared to discuss – in addition to doing their actual jobs.
 Now, with the Philadelphia arrests, the responsibilities of baristas is once again in the spotlight.

-While Starbucks leadership can emphasize certain values, the actions of baristas can make or break the company’s reputation – even moreso than any executive apology or anti-discrimination training.
+While Starbucks leadership can emphasize certain values, the actions of baristas can make or break the company’s reputation – even more so than any executive apology or antidiscrimination training.

-Multiple Starbucks workers discussed the importance of mangers in creating environments that support people of color at the chain.
-Caley Bolderson, a white former barista in Michigan, said Starbucks should hire more non-white employees in managerial positions to help curb racial bias.
+Several Starbucks workers discussed the importance of mangers in creating environments that support people of color at the chain.
+Caley Bolderson, a white former barista in Michigan, said Starbucks should hire more nonwhite employees in managerial positions to help curb racial bias.

 “Ultimately, a lot of the in-store dynamics trickle down to baristas from managers and district managers,” she said.

-MC believes that the country must work toward real change outside Starbucks.
+MC believes the country must work toward real change outside Starbucks.

 “I think we need to hold each other accountable,” she said.
 “We need to stop giving our friends, our coworkers, our family members, and our neighbors passes on racism, classism – on any of it.
 And for the love of God, stop pretending you don’t see it.
 We can’t always see our own flaws.
 But if we can help each other, maybe we could.”